CriztianiX/luaws/README.md

 # luaws
-lua bridge to aws-cli (a proof of concept)
+## lua bridge to aws-cli (a proof of concept)

+At the moment take a look at tboot.lua to see how it works